 Based upon an agreement with investors in the October 2008 financing we agreed to limit our post-financing ownership percentage and that we would cause our common stock to be reverse split such that 1,920,000 shares of our common stock on a fully-diluted basis would be outstanding among holders, existing prior to the new investment (such shareholders also referred to as the "original shareholders" or the "Founders") and June 2007 bridge loans.
-Since the total of our fully-diluted shares of common stock was greater than 1,920,000, our board of directors approved a reverse stock split of 1-for-1.2545.
+Since the total of our fully diluted share of common stock was greater than 1,020,000 our board of directors approved a reverse stock while of 1 for 1,2545

 After this split was approved, additional options and warrants were identified, requiring a second reverse stock split in order to reach the 1,920,000.
 The second reverse stock split on the reduced 1-for-1.2545 balance was determined to be 1-for-1.33176963.
 Taken together, if only one reverse stock were performed, the number would have been a reverse stock split of 1-for 1.670705.